The Duchess of Malfi: Synopsis

 The play is set in the court of Malfi (Amalfi), Italy, from 1504 to 1510.
 The recently widowed Duchess falls in love with Antonio, a lowly steward.
 Her brothers, Ferdinand and the Cardinal, forbid her from remarrying, seeking to defend their inheritance and desperate to avoid a degrading association with a social inferior.
 Suspicious of her, they hire Bosola to spy on her.
-She elopes with Antonio and bears him three children secretly.
-Bosola eventually discovers that the Duchess is pregnant but does not know who the father is.
+Over the next few years, she elopes with Antonio and bears him three children secretly.
+During the first pregnancy, Bosola discovers - through way of a dropped horoscope - that the Duchess is pregnant, but is unable to find out who the father is.
+Bosola informs the Cardinal and Ferdinand, both of whom are enraged by the news.
+However, both brothers decide to wait until Bosola finds out who the father is before acting and confronting the Duchess.

-Ferdinand, shown by now to be a depraved lunatic, threatens and disowns the Duchess.
+Years later, Ferdinand - upon being informed by Bosola that the Duchess has had two further children - confronts, threatens and disowns the Duchess in her bedchamber.
 In an attempt to escape, she and Antonio concoct a story that Antonio has swindled her out of her fortune and must flee into exile.
 The Duchess takes Bosola into her confidence, unaware that he is Ferdinand's spy, and arranges for him to deliver her jewellery to Antonio at his hiding-place in Ancona.
 She will join them later, while pretending to make a pilgrimage to a nearby town.
-The Cardinal hears of the plan, instructs Bosola to banish the two lovers, and sends soldiers to capture them.
+The Cardinal hears of the plan from Bosola, instructing him to banish the two lovers, and sends soldiers to capture them.
 Antonio escapes with their eldest son, but the Duchess, her maid, and her two younger children are returned to Malfi and die at the hands of Bosola's executioners, who are under Ferdinand's orders.
-This experience leads Bosola to turn against the brothers, and he decides to take up the cause of “revenge for the Duchess of Malfi” (5.2).
+This experience leads Bosola to turn against the brothers, and he decides to take up the cause of "revenge for the Duchess of Malfi" (5.2).
+Overcome by apparent guilt for the murders, Ferdinand dissolves into madness and is diagnosed with lycanthropia.